 <runtime> <AppContextSwitchOverrides value="Switch.System.Net.DontEnableSystemDefaultTlsVersions=false"/> </runtime>

-How to cheat your web app into using TLS 1.2?
+How to try and force your ASP.NET web app into using TLS 1.2?

 - Find your web.config file